Summary: in this tutorial, you will learn about the SQL Server subquery and how to use the subquery for querying data.

 staff_id

-The query that you place in the FROM clause must have a table alias.
+clause must have a table alias.
 In this example, we used the t as the table alias for the subquery.
 To come up with the final result, SQL Server carries the following steps:

-• Execute the subquery in the FROM clause.
+- Execute the subquery in the

-• Use the result of the subquery and execute the outer query.
+clause. - Use the result of the subquery and execute the outer query.

 In this tutorial, you have learned about the SQL Server subquery concept and how to use various subquery types to query data.